FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/amortizedcost.md

 ___

-##### If the RI is unused during a period, for example another ineligible instance type is used:
+##### If the Reserved Instance is unused during a period, for example another ineligible instance type is used:

 | Charge period           | Billing period           | Charge Type     | Units | Billed Cost | Amortized Cost |